southworks/azure-botsdk-happybirthday-bamboohr-slack-bot/docs/AzureQueue.md

 - Data accessible through the REST API.
 - Maximum message size 64kb.
  (It's 64,000 characters.
 Since the average word in English is 4.7 characters, that allows up to 13,617 words.)
-- Maximum time that the message is sent is 7 days.
+- Maximum time a message can remain in a queue is 7 days.
-- Possibility so that the message does not expire adding -1.
+- Possibility so that the message does not expire adding -1 (setting the ``messagettl=<int-seconds>`` parameter).
 - The capacity to store messages depends on the Storage Account chosen.

 ## Components of a Queue